-- Arrival continues to increase in M.P. and Gujarat.
-Bumper production expected despite some loss. - One lakh ton wheat shipment allowed to Afghanistan as donation, Decision on wheat export likely at the end of current month. - Recent rains beneficial to the wheat crop.
-Arrival may be delayed by one week in North India. - Govt. intention to augment supply., Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, Procurement in Gujarat will start from 15th of March. - Short supply expected in the international market in medium term .Wheat crop in China under stress.
+- Pressure from new crop, higher production is likely than expectation.
+Gujarat starts procurement Bonus offered in M.P. - One lakh ton wheat shipment allowed to Afghanistan as donation, Decision on wheat export likely at the end of current month. - Harvesting in Punjab and Haryana is likely to commence on the last week of March. - Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, Huge stock from last year crop in govt.'s granary. - Short supply expected in the international market in medium term .Wheat crop in China under stress.